Constructing Excellence: Understanding the Cost of High-End Home Construction

 When budgeting for premium home construction, it’s important to account for all expenses — including costs that may not be immediately obvious (e.g. the cost of long-term rent, which you may be paying alongside your mortgage, while your home is being constructed).
 While MILEHAM offers onsite appointments to ensure an easy, transparent breakdown of design and budget, we believe peace of mind also comes from being well-informed.
 Some of the lesser-considered costs associated with custom luxury homes include:

-Highly Detailed Design & Planning Phase
+Highly Detailed Design and Planning Phase

 • Custom architectural design and construction drawings, which are often more detailed and intricate